 - A. In addition to parliamentary motions, there are other ways in which participants may alter or clarify the proceedings.
 Here are a few of the most common: - a.
-Order of the day - i.
-If a committee participant feels that business is going too far astray from the original agenda, that participant can help get things back on track.
-The participantsays, "I call for the order of the day".
+Order of the day - If a committee participant feels that business is going too far astray from the original agenda, that participant can help get things back on track.
+The participant says, "I call for the order of the day".
 This means, "I move that the chair bring us back on track and conduct the session according to procedure, adhering to the agenda..."
 This does not require a second, is not debatable, and does not even require a vote.
 The Chairperson is obligated to enforce the request unless two-thirds of the body tells the chair otherwise. - b.
-Point ofinformation - i.
+Point of information - i.
 If a committee participant needs certain information before making a decision about a motion at hand, that participant can say at any time to the Chairperson, "Point of Information".
 This means, "I have a question to ask", not "I have information to offer."
 One does not need a second to raise a point of information, it is neither debatable nor to be voted upon.
 The person raising the point of information may ask the question of either the Chairperson or another participant of the body. - c.
-Point oforder - i.
+Point of order - i.
 If it appears to a committee participant that something is happening in violation of the rules of order, and if the Chairperson has not yet done anything about it, the participant can ask the Chairperson for clarification of the rules at any time.
 The participant may simply say out loud, "Point of order".
 The Chairperson then says, "What is your point of order?"
 The participant then states the question and asks the Chairperson for clarification.
-If the chair agrees that the rules are not being followed, the chair says, d.
-Point of appeal i.
-Any time the chair makes a decision, that decision may be appealed.
-Any voting participant who wishes to appeal a decision may do so by saying, "I appeal the decision of the chair."
-If the appeal is seconded, the chair then asks, "On what grounds do you appeal my decision?"
-The participant states the reasons.
-The Chairperson then speaks briefly to the intent of the ruling being appealed.
-The body may then debate the ruling and the merits of the appeal.
-A vote is taken, requiring a simple majority to overrule the original decision of the chair.

-"Your point is well taken" and restates the appropriate rule.
+If the chair agrees that the rules are not being followed, the chair says, "Your point is well taken" and restates the appropriate rule.
 If the chair does not agree, the chair says, "Overruled."
 This decision, as all others, can be appealed.